Down Market Strategies to Take Advantage of

-Global equity markets have sold off in dramatic fashion over the past eight weeks.
-The U.S. stock market, as measured by the Vanguard Total Stock Market Index ETF, is approximately 18% below its all-time high.
+Global equity markets have sold off in dramatic fashion since the start of the 2nd quarter.
+The U.S. stock market, as measured by the Vanguard Total Stock Market Index ETF, is approximately 21% below its all-time intra-day high.

 Whenever equity markets are in the midst of a pullback, individual investors are often advised to “stay the course.”
 This is good advice.
 Investors should not change a strategy they put in place during rational times when an unfavorable outcome they knew was inevitable (i.e., a market decline) eventually comes to pass.
 Indeed, we similarly advise our clients to “stay the course” when equity market performance turns negative.